ModarYaghi/django-simple-crm/README.md

    python manage.py createsuperuser
    ```

-   

 6. **Start the development server**:

    ```bash
    python manage.py runserver
    ```

-   

    Access the application at `http://127.0.0.1:8000/`.

 ## Usage

-- **Access the Admin Panel**: Navigate to `http://127.0.0.1:8000/admin/` and log in with your superuser credentials to manage customers and other data.
+- **Access the Admin Panel**: Navigate to `http://127.0.0.1:8000/admin/` and log in with your superuser credentials to manage customers and other data.

 ## Contributing

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
+1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`.
+2. Create a new branch: `git checkout -b feature-branch-name`.
-3. Make your changes.
+3. Make your changes.
-4. Commit your changes: `git commit -m 'Add some feature'`.
+4. Commit your changes: `git commit -m 'Add some feature'`.
-5. Push to the branch: `git push origin feature-branch-name`.
+5. Push to the branch: `git push origin feature-branch-name`.
-6. Open a pull request.
+6. Open a pull request.

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.